IslaFranco/Project-1/README.md

 # Astrology App

-An Astrology app that will give you a unique horoscope for today, yesterday, and tomorrow.
-You can choose your specific sign or a friend and see what there horoscope is for that day!
+An Astrology app that will give you some fun facts about your zodiac sign.
+You will simply just click the sign you wish to know more about, whether it be yours, a family member, or a friend, and see what information you get by scolling down!

 # Technologies Used
  -HTML5